-237. Whether or not to terminate a business relationship is a commercial decision except where required by legislation, for example, where the prescribed business cannot

-- obtain required CDD information (see Chapter 4 and Regulation 9) or where continuing with the relationship would involve the prescribed business committing an offence under the relevant provisions. - 238.
+- 244. Whether or not to terminate a business relationship is a commercial decision except where required by legislation, for example, where the prescribed business cannot obtain required CDD information (see Chapter 4 and Regulation 9) or where continuing with the relationship would involve the prescribed business committing an offence under the relevant provisions. - 245.
 Where a prescribed business makes a decision to terminate a business relationship after it has made a disclosure or requested consent, it should update the FIS and consider whether it is necessary to request consent under the relevant legislative requirements in respect of any transaction or activity necessary to terminate the business relationship.

-8.9 Reports to the Commission
+8.9 Freezing Orders